chithraraj/myRetail/README.md

   * Install Maven

+  * Install Docker and make sure docker service is up and running.

   * Use git to clone the project.

   * Launch cassandra in docker
    - Navigate to cassandra folder in the project and execute "docker-compose up" to setup the datastore.

   * Launch the application
    - Navigate into the project root directory and launch the application by executing "mvn spring-boot:run" command.

 ##  Swagger2 documentation path
 http://localhost:8080/swagger-ui.html